Flawwles/patternlibrary/README.md

+# Pattern library
-# First solo run at a CSS only & JS supported pattern library
+First solo run at a CSS only & JS supported pattern library